ymz-ncnk/jointwork-go/README.md

 # jointwork-go
-jointwork-go combines several tasks into one.
+jointwork-go combines several parallel tasks into one.

 # Tests
 Test coverage is 100%.